mozilla/bug-handling/policy/feature-flags.md

 If you intend to implement functionality over a number of Beta and Release cycles, then each set of functionality should be treated as a separate `[meta]` bug subject to the process described in this document.

+#### What about gradual rollout of features

+If you intend to roll out the feature gradually, then the rollout should be tracked in the feature bug's comments.
+If the the rollout percentage is controlled by a preference, then changes to that preference should be blockers of the the feature bug.

 ### Tracking queries

 - Open bugs for features behind preferences